 Sarah K. Harding

 Professor Harding has been on the IIT Chicago-Kent faculty since 1995.
 She teaches a range of classes, including property, cultural heritage law, comparative law, and comparative constitutional law.
 In addition, she taught a legal theory class for many years.
-Currently she is the Associate Dean for Faculty Research and Development, a position she has held since 2008.
+From 2008 to 2014, she was the Associate Dean for Faculty Research and Development.
 Professor Harding has a B.A. from McGill University and holds law degrees from Dalhousie, Oxford (Rhodes Scholar) and Yale.